toolphar/toolphar/index.md

  You can just add a few lines to your composer.json, and composer will automatically download the phar to your *vendor/bin* folder.

 ## How?
-You just have to add the toolphar repository to your composer json,
+You just have to add the toolphar repository to your composer json and then you can easily install development tools such as PHPUnit.
+See the following composer.json and what it does below.
 {% highlight json %}
 {
     "name": "hco/composer-phar-installer-test",